 Due November 30th 11:59pm each year

-Download the Advancing Entry Spreadsheet here or through the Google Classroom.
+Download the Advancing Entry Spreadsheet from the Texas PTA Website.

 *If you need assistance, first watch this YouTube video going through these steps*